catppuccin/codeberg/README.md

 2. Create a new custom style that applies to `codeberg.org`.
 3. Copy the contents of [catppuccin.user.css](catppuccin.user.css) and paste it on the created style.

+## FAQ

+- Q: How do I change the accent color?
+- A: Changing `--color-primary` (Line 177) to any other color should change the accent color in most places.

 ## 💝 Thanks to